What’s up guys,

 So I have a high belief in fish oil and really think it’s up to you on how much you take.
 If you just want it to be safe, help your heart, brain, and overall health then take 1000mg.

-But if your suffering from depression or anxiety experiments with higher levels.
-Don’t go as high as 20 or even 10mg without a doctors recommendation but see what works for you.
+But if you are suffering from depression or anxiety experiment with higher levels.
+Don’t go as high as 20 or even 10mg without a doctor’s recommendation but see what works for you.